tlswg/tls13-spec/draft-ietf-tls-tls13.md

   are considered legacy.
 Those that remain are all Authenticated Encryption with Associated Data (AEAD) and all offer Perfect Forward Secrecy (PFS).

-- A Zero-RTT mode was added, saving a round-trip at connection setup.
+- A Zero-RTT mode was added, saving a round-trip at connection setup for some application data, at the cost of certain security properties.

 - All handshake messages after the ServerHello are now encrypted.